Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 The pain experienced by those living with EDS can be as variable as the presentation of the disease itself.

-DeNeve describes her pain as diffuse and constant.
+DeNeve described her pain as diffuse and constant.
 Her daily pain is rarely specific to a muscle or joint the way we might expect with a musculoskeletal injury (i.e. posterior leg pain with a hamstring strain) but following a joint dislocation or subluxation, the pain may follow more typical symptoms.

-In those with classical and hypermobility forms of EDS, a normal lifespan can be expected.
+Among those with classical and hypermobility forms of EDS, a normal lifespan can be expected.

-Vascular EDS, the most severe form, has a life expectancy of 48 years with most having a major event by 40.
+However, vascular EDS has a life expectancy of 48 years with most having a major event by 40.
 Similarly, those with kyphoscoliosis may have vascular involvement and restrictive lung disease which alters lifespan.

 A Danish study of more than 1,400 patients over 12 years, with all types of EDS, found the average age at death was 53.6 years.

-Ehlers-Danlos syndrome is diagnosed using a combination of patient history, signs and symptoms, and physical and diagnostic testing.
+EDS is diagnosed using a combination of patient history, signs and symptoms, and physical and diagnostic testing.
 Most physicians should be able to diagnose this condition.
+After taking a thorough medical history, the physician would assess joint mobility using the Beighton score.

 The Beighton Score

 The Beighton score is a 9-point scale used to measure joint hypermobility.
-Patients are given 1-point for each maneuver they can do (1-point per side for things done on the right and left).
+Patients are given 1 point for each maneuver they can do (1 point per side for things done on the right and left).

 But recent research have questioned the validity of the Beighton score system.
 A 2021 review by Malek et al. found that many patients with general joint hypermobility may be underdiagnosed for EDS.
 The scoring system is heavily biased in the upper limbs and has an arbitrary cut-off point that determines if you have EDS or a similar type of disorder or not.